lycheeverse/lychee/README.md

           Print help (see a summary with '-h')

   -H, --header <HEADER:VALUE>
-          Set custom header for requests
+          Set custom header for requests.

           Some websites require custom headers to be passed in order to return valid responses.
           You can specify custom headers in the format 'Name: Value'.
 For example, 'Accept: text/html'.